PlanQK/EnergyUnitCommitment/DESCRIPTION.md

 Quantum Annealing uses D-Wave's advantage 4.1 quantum annealer to perform quantum annealing.
 Due to the hardware's limitations, problem size is significantly limited and solutions aren't as accurate as other solvers.
 You can find more information on the quantum annealer [here](https://docs.ocean.dwavesys.com/en/stable/overview/qpu.html) and more information on the parameters that the annealer accepts [here](https://docs.dwavesys.com/docs/latest/c_solver_parameters.html).
 The service builds the QUBO and commits it to D-Wave's cloud service.
 This solver requires a D-Wave API token.

 Only the parameters in the following table will be passed to the solver.
-The optimization itself doesn't have a time limit, but if the embedding onto the annealer's working graph takes to long, this service will cancel it.
+The optimization itself doesn't have a time limit, but if the embedding onto the annealer's working graph takes to long, the execution will be cancelled.

 |  parameter       |  description
 | ---------------- | ------------------------------------